lynxkite/lynxkite/sphynx/README.md

 If you start LynxKite with `run.sh` or `stage/bin/biggraph`, it will start Sphynx as well.
 The port it's running on is defined in the environment variable `SPHYNX_PORT`, you can set it in the kiterc file.
 LynxKite expects a certification file at the path stored in the environment variable `$SPHYNX_CERT_DIR`.
-If there is none, then LynxKite generates them on start-up.
+If there is none, then the certificate is generated on start-up.

 If you want to run Sphynx alone, run `SPHYNX_PORT=<port> go/bin/server -keydir=<directory of cert.pem and private-key.pem files>`.